JuicyJeong/JuicyJeong/README.md

 - B.S Student
 - Major: Industrial Engeineering
-- Interesting in NLP, Computer Vision, ETC... *NOT GOOD AT*
+- Interesting in Human Pose Esimation, Computer Vision, ETC...
 - Using Github for making toy projects, or backup.
 - Not familiar at github.
 Need to study.